 Pacific Lutheran University Loves Where You Live!

 How important is sustainability at PLU?
 Important enough to include in our University Mission Statement, “to educate students for lives of thoughtful inquiry, service, leadership and care – for other people, for their communities and for the earth.”
-Sustainability is part of the culture here at PLU and we are well on our way to becoming a carbon neutral university by 2020.
-Residential Life partners with various University Departments to offer students sustainable living practices on campus.
+Sustainability is part of the culture here at PLU and our Residential Life teams partner with various university departments to offer students sustainable living practices on campus.